Solax Monitoring Guide: Apps, WiFi Dongle, Local API and Battery Data

 - No forecasting — no way to predict future production

-Requirements for WiFi Direct
+Requirements for the Collector

 Method 4: Advanced and DIY Approaches